-With Bizagi Studio, you define elements in your organization (such as areas, positions, skills, roles, user groups, etc), that will be involved in processes, either for workload allocation (participants assigned to tasks in the processes) or in order to configure access rights for menu options and processes visibility.
+With Bizagi Studio, you define elements in your organization (such as areas, positions, skills, roles, and user groups) that will be involved in processes, either for workload allocation (participants assigned to tasks) or to configure access rights for menu options and process visibility.

-Defining such elements is done directly in the development environment and taken into live environments (i.e, testing or production) via the deployment, though end users are managed directly in live environments so that their areas, positions, skills, roles, or others are configured at any time.
+You define the elements directly in the Development environment and deploy them into live environments (i.e, testing or production), though end users are managed directly in live environments so their areas, positions, skills, roles, and other details are configured at any time.

-User groups can be edited in the testing or production environments, where you can particularly include or remove users, however for Bizagi PaaS, it is not be possible to create new user groups or delete existing ones.
+You can edit user groups in the testing or Production environments, where you can include or remove users; however for Automation Service, you cannot create new user groups or delete existing ones.

 To learn more about organizational elements definitions with Bizagi, refer to http://help.bizagi.com/bpm-suite/en/index.html?organization.htm.

 When designing your data model, note that Bizagi offers five types of entities, each having a different treatment at runtime.

 Of the five, there is one entity you need to fully understand and will be working the most to leverage best practices for your business applications' maintainability and performance.

 Parameter entities let you to define a list of values you can either deploy from your Development environment (like a preset status such as Approved or Rejected), or manage directly in your live environments (like a list of cities or offices that you can dynamically update).

 To learn more about parameter entities and how you can manage them in Production environments, refer to http://help.bizagi.com/bpm-suite/en/index.html?where_to_manage_parameter_enti.htm.

 A Business key is the column or set of columns that uniquely identifies each row in an entity.